decentraland/old-documentation/_posts/3d-modeling/2018-01-12-colliders.md

     <img src="/images/media/collision-stairs.png" alt="Exported 3D model with invisible collider" width="300"/>

-Now when users view the stairs in your scene, they’ll see the more elaborate model of the stairs, but when they climb them, they’ll collide with the ramp.
+Now when players view the stairs in your scene, they’ll see the more elaborate model of the stairs, but when they climb them, they’ll collide with the ramp.

 ## Best practices with colliders

 - Always use the smallest number of triangles possible when creating colliders.
 Avoid making a copy of a complex object to use as a collider.
 Simple colliders guarantee a good user-experience in and keep your scene within the triangle limitations.
-- Collider objects shouldn't have any material, as users of your scene will never see it.
-Colliders are invisible to users.
+- Collider objects shouldn't have any material, as players of your scene will never see it.
+Colliders are invisible to players.
   > Note: Remember that each scene is limited to log2(n+1) x 10000 triangles, where n is the number of parcels in your scene.
 - All collider objects names must end with \__collider_.
 For example, _tree_collider_.
 - If you use a _plane_ as a collider, it will only block in one direction.
 If you want colliders to block from both sides, for example for a wall, you need to create two planes with their normals facing in opposite directions.